Kurt von Hammerstein-Equord: Illness, death and legacy

 Years before his death, Hammerstein had developed a slow-growing mass below his left ear but declined to seek medical advice.
 In January 1943, Doctor Ferdinand Sauerbruch informed him that he had cancer, which had by then metastasized.
 Surgery, the only potentially curative treatment at the time, was thus futile, and Hammerstein was told that he was expected to survive for only six months.
 Although his medical team admitted that the cancer had advanced beyond any hope of recovery, Hammerstein underwent radiation treatment, causing serious side-effects and great discomfort.
 His son, Kunrat, ordered that the therapy be discontinued after he had been informed that the treatment was purely palliative.

-Hammerstein-Equord spent the final weeks of his life under considerable pain in his house in Dahlem, an affluent district of Berlin.
-Although he was aware that he was being under surveillance by the Gestapo, he continued to voice his criticism of the regime to visitors.
+Hammerstein-Equord spent the final weeks of his life in considerable pain in his house in Dahlem, an affluent district of Berlin.
+Although he was aware that he was under surveillance by the Gestapo, he continued to voice his criticism of the regime to visitors.
 Among them, the art historian Udo von Alvensleben noted in his diary after meeting him in mid-February 1943:

 "I am ashamed to have belonged in an army, that witnessed and tolerated all the crimes", is Hammerstein's final conclusion.

-On 16 April, Hammerstein fell into a coma from which he never recovered.
+On 16 April, agents of the Gestapo and SD visited Hammerstein after which he fell into a coma from which he never recovered.
 He died in his home on 24 April 1943.
 His family refused an official funeral at Berlin's Invalidenfriedhof because that would have meant that his coffin would have been draped in the Reichskriegsflagge with the swastika.
 He was instead interred at the family grave in Steinhorst, Lower Saxony.
 Hitler ordered the sending of a wreath with a message of condolence, but the wreath was not on display at the funeral since it had been "forgotten" in a Berlin subway by Hammerstein's family.

-Heinrich Brüning, the leader of the Center Party who had served as chancellor between 1930 and 1932, called Hammerstein-Equord "the only man who could remove Hitler—a man without nerves".
+Heinrich Brüning, the leader of the Center Party who had served as chancellor between 1930 and 1932, called Hammerstein-Equord "the only man who could remove Hitler — a man without nerves".
 According to the memoirs of Kunrat von Hammerstein, Hammerstein-Equord had spoken of "organized mass murder" of the Jews before the summer of 1942.
 He supplied his daughter Maria-Therese von Hammerstein-Paasche with the names of Jews who were scheduled for deportation or arrest to enable her to warn or to hide them.
-Two of his sons, Ludwig and Kunrat, took part in the plot to replace the Nazi regime with a new government on 20 July 1944 but fled Germany after its failure.
+Two of his sons, Ludwig and Kunrat, took part in the plot to replace the Nazi regime with a new government on 20 July 1944, and fled Germany after its failure.
 His widow and two younger children were deported to a concentration camp and freed only after the Allies had liberated the camps in 1945.